suxingnian/what-is-in-my-mind/README.md

 # what-is-in-my-mind
-to say some when things happened
+to say something when things happened